 Previously he served as Coordinator of Peacemaking Ministries at the Center of Continuing Education at Princeton Theological Seminary; President and Vice-President of the Princeton Clergy Association; Chairperson of the Outreach Commission of the N.J.
 Association of the United Church of Christ; Chairperson of the N.J.
 Nuclear Weapons Freeze Campaign and of the N.J.
 Disarmament Network; State Coordinator of NJ Peace Action; Coordinator of the N.J.
 Coalition Against War in Iraq; and on the Princeton Boro Affordable Housing Board.

 Rev. Moore has received many honors in his personal and organizational capacities: Outstanding Ecumenical Ministry in New Jersey (1982 from N.J.
-Council of Churches); Visibility Award (1993 and 2002 from National Peace Action); Citizen Hero (1995 from the ACLU); Community Service Award (1998 from Community House, Princeton University); Peace Builder Award (1999 from Princeton Rotary Club); Salutations from NJ State Legislature (2003 and 2006); Gandhi, King, Ikeda Award (2003 from Martin Luther King International Chapel at Morehouse College); Distinguished Leadership Award (2003 from NJ Council of Churches); Outstanding Grassroots Organizer of the Year (2003 from National Peace Action); co-recipient of Humanitarian of the Year (2005 from National Conference for Community and Justice); Excellence in Membership Development, and in Student Organizing (2006 from National Peace Action); Quarter Century Award and Membership Growth Award (2008 from National Peace Action) and the Evanoff-Schucter Award for Lifelong Commitment to Organizing (2008 from NJ Citizen Action); Patriot for Peace Award (2010 from Bucks and Eastern Montgomery Chapters of CFPA); and Peacemaker Award (2012 from Peace, Love, and Prosperity, International).
-In 2006, on the occasion of his 25th anniversary of serving CFPA, he received salutations from NJ Governor Jon Corzine, NJ Senators Bob Menendez and Frank Lautenberg, and Rep. Rush Holt.
+Council of Churches); Visibility Award (1993 and 2002 from National Peace Action); Citizen Hero (1995 from the ACLU); Community Service Award (1998 from Community House, Princeton University); Peace Builder Award (1999 from Princeton Rotary Club); Salutations from NJ State Legislature (2003 and 2006); Gandhi, King, Ikeda Award (2003 from Martin Luther King International Chapel at Morehouse College); Distinguished Leadership Award (2003 from NJ Council of Churches); Outstanding Grassroots Organizer of the Year (2003 from National Peace Action); co-recipient of Humanitarian of the Year (2005 from National Conference for Community and Justice); Excellence in Membership Development, and in Student Organizing (2006 from National Peace Action); Quarter Century Award and Membership Growth Award (2008 from National Peace Action); the Evanoff-Schucter Award for Lifelong Commitment to Organizing (2008 from NJ Citizen Action); Patriot for Peace Award (2010 from Bucks and Eastern Montgomery Chapters of CFPA); Peacemaker Award (2012 from Peace, Love, and Prosperity, International); and Peace and Understanding Award (2014 from Peace Islands Institute).

 Rev. Moore has traveled widely in his various peacemaking ministry roles, including trips to Hiroshima and Nagaski, the former Soviet Union, Germany, Scandanavia, Greece, Holland, Canada, and Mexico.
 He and his wife, Mary Timberlake, have three children and one grandchild, and reside in Princeton.

 Last updated 4/10/15